coolbutuseless/isocubes/README.md

 [![R-CMD-check](https://github.com/coolbutuseless/isocubes/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/coolbutuseless/isocubes/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`isocubes` is a voxel renderer using a fixed-view isometric cube as the rendering primitive.
+`isocubes` is a voxel renderer using a isometric cube as the rendering primitive.

 ### See also